relekang/django-nopassword/docs/settings.rst

     By default, the login code url requires a POST request to authenticate the user.
 A GET request renders ``registration/login_submit.html``, which contains some Javascript that automatically performs the POST on page load.
 To authenticate directly inside the initial GET request instead, set this to ``False``.

+.. attribute:: NOPASSWORD_CODE_LENGTH
+    The length of the code used to log people in.
+Default is 20.

+.. attribute:: NOPASSWORD_TWILIO_SID
+    Account ID for Twilio.

+.. attribute:: NOPASSWORD_TWILIO_AUTH_TOKEN
+    Account secret for Twilio

 Django settings used in django-nopassword
 +++++++++++++++++++++++++++++++++++++++++